AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 \page

-# Allies, Monsters, and Villains
+# Allies, Monsters, Foes, and Villains

 Sumiriku is a dangerous place.